moddayz/uh1d_bin/README.md

 4. In the Addons source directory line, specify uh1d_bin-main \ uh1d_bin-main \ sibnic - the sibnic folder
 5. Uncheck Binarize
 6. Pack it.
+7. You should get sibnic.pbo
-7. Place it pbo in any of your mods with a link to the source https://github.com/moddayz
+8. Place it pbo in any of your mods with a link to the source https://github.com/moddayz